 Baumeister saw willpower as a type of mental energy.
 When you use up the energy, your willpower is depleted.
 If willpower is a form of energy, it makes sense that it would be more easily depleted during times of low physical energy.

 The conservation hypothesis is the idea that the ego can be depleted in two different ways.
 First, you can be completely depleted.
 When that happens, you have no self-control at all.
 The second type of depletion is partial depletion.
 In partial depletion, your willpower resources are low, but not gone.
 In this case, you may conserve your efforts and still accomplish your goal even though it's very difficult.

 What Contributes To Ego Depletion?

 Ego depletion is most likely to happen when a contributing factor is present.
-The more factors you're dealing with, the faster you'll become ego depleted.
-It will become harder and harder to control yourself and regain your willpower afterwards.
+The more factors you're facing, the faster your ego is depleted.
+It will become harder and harder to control yourself and regain your willpower afterward.

 One factor in ego depletion is emotional distress.
 Consider this situation: A former smoker's spouse is in an accident and is taken to the hospital.
 The former smoker, feeling upset and distraught, buys a pack of cigarettes and starts smoking again.
 This is a very common occurrence.
 Why?
 It stands to reason that their willpower is depleted due to their emotional distress.

-Being in an unfamiliar setting or doing unfamiliar things may bring on ego depletion faster.
+Being in an unfamiliar setting or doing unfamiliar things may hasten ego depletion.
 It simply takes more mental energy to deal with something new than it does to do the same things you're used to doing.

 When you think you are going to be mentally fatigued in a situation, you may experience illusory fatigue.
 That is, ego depletion happens more often when you expect it to happen.
 Research has shown that illusory fatigue uses more working memory capacity, causing you to become mentally fatigued faster.
-If, on the other hand, you think that a situation won't be mentally taxing, you're able to have more self-control.
+If, on the other hand, you think that a situation won't be mentally taxing, you can have more self-control.